akiomiyao/ped/README.md

     number : specify number of splited subfile
     type : specify type of input data (bi, kmer or vcf)
     tmpdir : specify temporary directory on fast local disk, such as SSD (can be omitted)
+- Conversion to vcf file
+    % perl snp2vcf.pl SRR8181712
+    The verified SNPs will be converted to the vcf format.
 - To verify indel,
     % perl verify_indel.pl target control reference number type tmpdir
     *e.g.*